RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 Human Review Queue

-Your AP team sees the original email, the AI classification, extracted data, ERP lookup results, and draft response in one view.
+Your AP team sees the original email, the classification, extracted data, ERP lookup results, and draft response in one view.
 One click to approve, or edit inline before sending.

 For Statement Reconciliation